aergonaut/playwright-opentelemetry-reporter/README.md

 according to Playwright's internal organization.
 Practically, this means that work in before and after hooks will be grouped under nested spans, as will work to set up fixtures, etc.

+### Span Statuses

+The reporter will set status on test spans and step spans according to the status of each test or step.

+For step spans, if an error occurs during the step (e.g. a locator times out, or a click fails), the span's status will be set to `ERROR` and the error message will be recorded on the span.

+For test spans, the span will only be set to `ERROR` if the test fails _unexpectedly_.
+Tests which are skipped or which pass will be `UNSET`.
+Similarly, expected errors (e.g. declared with `test.fail`) will also be `UNSET`.

 ### Attaching Span Attributes

 You can attach attributes to the test span by using Playwright